 Rights and duties

 There is symmetry between rights and duties.
 Both our rights and our duties end where those of the Others begin.
 At first glance, these rights and duties seem to be barriers between individuals, but actually, they are bridges that link beings to each other.
 Symmetry unites them.
-These ties are immensely powerful, their power being the ability to form Mankind into a true community.
-It is through When symmetries are so lightly broken, rights and duties become more human: concepts like tolerance, forgiveness, goodwill and kindness are then introduced.
-A light rupture of symmetry softens the rigidity of the principles, ties become stronger, friendship, brotherhood, solidarity develop.these links or bridges that the social fabric is woven.
+These ties are immensely powerful, they bind human beings to form Mankind into a true community.

 Everyone may read this text under the light of his own choosing.
 A legal expert might retain the importance of rights and duties, while a physician might favour the relational aspect these benchmark-bridges create between him and his patient.
 Life’s complexity prevents us from fixating on any single aspect of reality.
 A holistic view fosters the approach to truth.